How Avoiding Conflict Can Become a Real Relationship Problem

 2. Anger and Resentment Appear in Other Contexts

 If we’re not voicing discomfort about a specific problem, that anger doesn’t disappear.
-Where it chooses to re-appear may vary—as will how it chooses to re-appear.
-For some of us, it could mean ugly yelling as an overreaction to a minor issue.
-For others, it may be passive-aggressive manipulations.
+Where it chooses to re-appear may vary—as will how it decides to re-appear.
+Anger, fear, and hurt are not feelings that you can just shut off.
+It’s often just redirected, and if you aren’t careful, it can get ugly.

 3. It Impacts Your Intimacy